Through the Aquarium Glass

 “Here’s what hurts the most,” Kafuku said.
 “I didn’t truly understand her—or at least some crucial part of her.
 And it may well end that way now that she’s dead and gone.
 Like a small, locked safe lying at the bottom of the ocean.
 It hurts a lot.”

-I say linger because after finishing this book, the men are fighting in their mind about how much they love the woman they're describing or if they care to lose the woman at all, but at the end of every short story it was not the loss that hurt them the most, but more the realization that they never fully knew the person they loved.
+I say “linger” because after finishing this book, the men are fighting in their mind if they love the woman they're describing or if they care to lose the woman at all.

 After Gathering Some Opp Thoughts